rust-lang/unsafe-code-guidelines/reference/src/validity/unions.md

 ## Validity of unions with zero-sized fields

-A union containing a zero-sized field can contain any value.
+A union containing a zero-sized field can contain any bit pattern.
 An example of such an union is [`MaybeUninit`].

 [#73]: https://github.com/rust-lang/unsafe-code-guidelines/issues/73